oroinc/documentation/commerce/cloud/onboarding.rst

 Welcome Onboard
 ~~~~~~~~~~~~~~~

-After you have signed an agreement with the Oro Inc. or one of Oro-authorized partners, you will get a *Welcome to Oro Enterprise* email that guides you through the following steps toward your Oro application going live.
+After you have signed an agreement with Oro Inc. or one of Oro-authorized partners, you will get a *Welcome to Oro Enterprise* email that guides you through the steps toward your Oro application going live.

 You can refer to this email when you need the following information:

 * Your license key (you may need it for support requests of any type)
-* Contacts of  the financial department (for questions and inquiries related to the invoice and payment)
+* Contacts of the financial department (for questions and inquiries related to invoice and payment)
-* Link to the Oro Inc. Support Desk (for technical questions and questions related to the deployment, application configuration, and use)
+* Link to Oro Inc. Support Desk (for technical questions and questions related to the deployment, application configuration, and use)
-* Links to the useful resources with training and documentation.
+* Links to the other training and documentation resources

 Choose a Domain for the Application and Obtain an SSL Certificate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the welcome email, you will be offered a default domain name for your OroCloud instance that is usually based on the customer name.
-If you would like to use a different domain, please, share that information in your reply to the welcome email or the customer support request.
+In the welcome email, you will be offered a default domain name for your OroCloud instance typically based on your company name.
+If you would like to use a different domain, please share that information in your reply to the welcome email or you can contact customer support.

-.. note:: If you choose to use the domain you manage, your company’s authorized IT personnel should handle the DNS update after the application deployment or disaster recovery.
-Customer support team will provide you with the public IP address for DNS configuration once the deployment is complete.
+.. note:: If you choose to use the domain you manage, your company’s authorized IT personnel should handle the DNS update after the application deployment.
+The customer support team will provide you with the public IP address for DNS configuration once the deployment is complete.

 Create an Account in Oro Inc. Support Desk
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Oro Inc. Support Desk is the main point of contact for any questions and issues related to your company’s OroCloud environment and application instance.
-To start using the customer support service, please, create an account on the Oro Inc. Support Desk.
+To start using the customer support service, please create an account on the Oro Inc. Support Desk.

 .. note:: In your support requests, remember to provide your company’s name, the license key (if applicable), and the application version.